 I couldn’t be happier with the finished product!
 Who knew that a few burlap horse feed sacks could look so good?!

 I also recommend giving the wreath a good shake to fluff up the fabric strips.
-I usually give my easy DIY burlap wreath a little refresh every time that I change the picks and ribbons out for the next season.
+I usually give my handmade burlap wreath a little refresh every time that I change the picks and ribbons out for the next season.

 Which version do you prefer?
 I kind of love them both, but I’m bias. 🙂